vilfa/jungle-chronicles/README.md

 If using any other distro, use the appropriate equivalent commands.
 As LibGDX supports many other platforms, this should also work on Windows with the appropriate requirements, but is yet untested.
+Just make sure that your graphics driver is up-to-date and supports OpenGL.

 ## Installation/Usage